Michael Smith (Irish journalist): Work with An Taisce

 He successfully campaigned to save the birthplace of Edward Carson, father of Irish Unionism, on Harcourt St in Dublin City Centre saved from demolition.
 He campaigned against unplanned high-rise in Dublin’s inner city including at George’s Quay and Spencer Dock though he supported higher densities.
 In 1997 he formed a company called Lancefort allegedly to oppose bad development.
 It took a case to the High Court saying that the demolition of historic and listed buildings on Dublin’s College Green required an environmental impact statement.
 The case was aired 47 times in the High Court but was lost in the Supreme Court.
 Lancefort also unsuccessfully appealed disgraced former Minister Michael Lowry's application for retention permission for a house at Holy Cross, Co Tipperary, which had been paid for by supermarket mogul, Ben Dunne.
-Around this time Ian Lumley found the Progressive Democrats’ financial records in a skip outside their headquarters and Smith forwarded them to the Sunday Business Post. which printed them, generating a scandal.
+Around this time Ian Lumley found Progressive Democrat financial records in a skip outside the party's headquarters and Smith forwarded them to the Sunday Business Post. which printed them, generating a scandal.

 Smith led campaigns for environmental taxation and against motorways including near Tara, out-of-town developments and especially one-off housing which generated much controversy.

 In 1999 he and independent councillor Tony McEvoy from Kildare took a case challenging the implementation of the Strategic Planning Guidelines in Meath in the High Court.
 Although it was clear the Meath Development Plan was massively breaching the Guidelines, Quirke J held that the County Council's obligation to "have regard" to the Guidelines had not been breached.